 Unlike other industries in most countries, logistics clusters and tech-startup clusters are seldom co-located, which hinders cooperation and knowledge transfer among startups and industry.
 Germany’s answer to that is in its dedicated digital hubs for logistics in Hamburg and Dortmund, providing a strong network that stimulates innovation by promoting the exchange of expertise in technology and business.

-There is an appetite for open innovation, with leading logistics companies such as DB Schenker having dedicated innovation arms to collaborate and work with startups.
+There is an appetite for open innovation, with leading logistics companies such as DB Schenker having dedicated innovation arms to collaborate and work with startups and identify market opportunities.
 On the investment side, representatives from Singapore and Germany are committed to backing growth-stage logistics startups that have advanced tech capabilities or disruptive business models.
 Reefknot Investments, a joint venture between Singapore’s Temasek Holdings and Kühne + Nagel, is a US$50 million global venture capital fund based in Singapore to invest in startups at the forefront of the logistics and supply chain industry.

 To further strengthen cross-border collaborations between Singapore and Germany, six logistics startups from Singapore took part in a business mission to Germany in 2019 to better understand digital connectivity and other initiatives in the country.
 The trip was organised by Enterprise Singapore and undertaken in conjunction with President Halimah Yacob’s state visit.